quipucords/quipucords/docs/source/man.rst

 ``--max-concurrency=concurrency``

+  Optional.
 Contains the maximum number of parallel system scans.
 If this value is not provided, the default is ``50``.

 ``--disable-optional-products=products_list``

+  Optional.
+The product inspection exclusion.
+Contains the list of products to exclude from inspection.
+Valid values are jboss_eap, jboss_fuse, and jboss_brms.

 The information in a scan might change as the structure of the network changes.
 Use the ``qpc scan edit`` command to edit an existing scan to accommodate those changes.